aiforged/docs/docs/services/utilities/move-documents.md

 * **Category Reset:** Clear the target category after moving.
 * **Check Before Move:** Prevents moving a file more than once.

-{% hint style="info" %}
+!!! info
     Tip: Use Source Extension, Source Pattern, and Source Category filters to precisely control which documents are moved.
 Enable Check Before Move to avoid accidental duplicate moves.
-{% endhint %}

 ***